 - Raja HARDE SAH, 1st Raja of Panna 1731/1739,

-eldest son of Maharaja Chhatarsal, received Panna from
+eldest son of Maharaja Chhatarsal, he received Panna

-sacked the Rewah State in about 1731, causing Raja
+sacked the Rewah Kingdom in about 1731, and captured

-Avadhoot Singh to flee to Pratapgarh in Oudh, married
+Avadhoot Singh to flee to Pratapgarh in Oudh, he also

 - Rajkumar Prithvi Singh, claimed the succession